 The Trustees consider that there are no material uncertainties about the Trust's ability to continue as a going concern.
-Since the year end, there has been a global pandemic.
-The Plans for the future section of this report describes the Trustees response to COVID-19.
+The Trustees feel that this will not be impacted by COVID going forward.

 Fundraising

 The Trust does not engage in public fundraising and does not use professional fundraisers or commercial participators.
 The Trust nevertheless observes and complies with the relevant fundraising regulations and codes.
 During the year there was no non-compliance of these regulations and codes and the Trust received no complaints relating to its fundraising practice.